Conservation in Flight: A Partnership Saving Condors

 Collaborative Conservation Work and Veterinary Care

-In the summer of 2024, we were pleased to welcome Amaru’s Executive Director, Ernesto Arbelez, and Veterinarian, Dr. Rubbi Carpio, during two separate National Aviary visits.
+In the summer of 2024, we were pleased to welcome Amaru’s Executive and Conservation Director, Ernesto Arbelaez, and Veterinarian, Dr. Rubi Carpio, during two separate National Aviary visits.
 Ernesto presented an intriguing Members Talk, alongside a lecture for Aviary staff on the multifaceted work taking place in Ecuador.
 Both highlighted how conservation efforts help wildlife populations recover from decline from human disturbances such as deforestation.

 Of course, one of the species highlighted was Ecuador’s Critically Endangered Andean Condor.
 After this educational and inspiring lecture, Ernesto spent time with each department at the Aviary discussing education, condor conservation, training, and healthcare programs.